-Proposed re evisions Niagara's comments Text = Province removed Text = Province added $\frac{\text{Text}}{\text{Text}} = \text{Province removed}$ $\frac{\text{Text}}{\text{Text}} = \text{Province added}$ Text = Niagara removed Text = Niagara added significance; and areas recognized by, or have been include on federal and/or international designation authorities (e.g. a National Historic Site or District designation, or a UNESCO World Heritage Site)registers, or protected through official plan, zoning by-law, or other land use planning mechanisms 3. ; Habitat Of endangered species and threatened species: means habitat within the meaning of Section 2 of the Endangered Species Act, 2007 a) with respect to a species listed on the Species at Risin Ontario List as an endangered or threatened species for which a regulation made under clause 55(1)(a is in force, the area prescribed by that regulation as the habitat of the species; or b) with respect to any other species listed on the Specie at Risk in Ontario List as an endangered or threatenes species, an area on which the species depends, directly or indirectly, to carry on its life processes, including life processes such as reproduction, rearing hibernation, migration or feeding, as approved by the Ontario Ministry of Natural Resources; and c) places in the areas described in clause (a) or (b), whichever is applicable, that are used by members of the species as dens, nests, hibernacula or other residences.
-Staff requests the Province to finalize guidance on how to comply with the new Endangered Species Act, 2007 .
+Proposed re evisions Niagara's comments Text = Province removed Text = Province added $\frac{\text{Text}}{\text{Text}}$ = Province removed $\frac{\text{Text}}{\text{Text}}$ = Province added Text = Niagara removed Text = Niagara added significance; and areas recognized by, or have been incluon federal and/or international designation authorities (e.g. National Historic Site or District designation, or a UNESCO World Heritage Site)registers, or protected through official plan, zoning by-law, or other land use planning mechanism g. a O I ms. ; Habitat Of endangered species and threatened species: means habitat within the meaning of Section 2 of the Endangered Species Act, 2007 a) with respect to a species listed on the Species at Fin Ontario List as an endangered or threatened species for which a regulation made under clause 55(1)(a is in force, the area prescribed by that regulation as the habitat of the species; or b) with respect to any other species listed on the Species, an area on which the species depends, directly or indirectly, to carry on its life processes, including life processes such as reproduction, rear hibernation, migration or feeding, as approved by Ontario Ministry of Natural Resources; and c) places in the areas described in clause (a) or (b), whichever is applicable, that are used by members the species as dens, nests, hibernacula or other residences.
 Staff notes that the Ministry of Environment, Conservation and Parks, Species at Risk Branch, has drafted a "Client's Guide to Preliminary Screening for Species at Risk" (Draft, May 2019) which remains in draft at time of these comments.
-Housing options Means a range of housing types such as, but not limited to single-detached, semi-detached, rowhouses, townhouses, stacked townhouses, multiplexes, additional residential units tiny homes, multi- residential buildings and uses such as, but not limited to life lease housing, co- ownership housing, co-operative housing, community land trusts, affordable housing.
-Additionally, Staff requests clarification as to whether
+Scies and Fing, the Housing options Means a range of housing types such as, but not limited to single-detached, semi-detached, rowhouses, townhouses stacked townhouses, multiplexes, additional residential untiny homes, multi-residential buildings and uses such as, not limited to life lease housing, co-ownership housing, co-operative housing, community land trusts, affordable houses. mentioned in this definition in order to reflect market- demand and housing options. but o- Additionally, Staff requests clarification as to whether

-Proposed revisions Niagara's comments Text = Pr rovince removed Text = Province added Text = Province removed Text = Province added Text = Niagara removed Text = Niagara added housing for people with special needs, and housing re employment, institutional or educational uses.
+Proposed revis sions Niagara's comments Text = Pro ovince removed Text = Province added Text = Province removed Text = Province added Text = Niagara removed Text = Niagara added housing for people with special needs, and housing related employment, institutional or educational uses.
 1990.
-Impacts of a changing means the potential for present and future consequent opportunities from changes in weather patterns at local climate regional levels including extreme weather events and attempting to define two large topics, "climate change" and omnato increased climate variability. the impacts of a "changing climate".
+Impacts of a means the potential for present and future consequences a and Staff supports the inclusion of a climate change definition, changing opportunities from changes in weather patterns at local and climate regional levels including extreme weather events and attempting to define two large topics, "climate change" and increased climate variability. the impacts of a "changing climate".
 As proposed, this definition does not address: the global responsibility of climate change; the recognition that human activity is largely responsible for climate change; and natural disasters and rising temperatures as part of resulting changes.
 Staff recommends adding two separate definitions - one defining climate change and one defining the impacts associated with that change.
 Staff proposes the following new definition for Climate Change consistent with the accepted international standard set out by the UN Framework on Climate Change: "Climate change: a change in climate that alters the composition of the global atmosphere and natural climate variability observed over time due directly or indirectly by human activity"